In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 himself to the Archbishop of Canterbury when his ministry took him in

-a controversial Anglo-Catholic direction and he also made public
+a controversial Anglo-Catholic direction and making public

 probably why his ministry took him to the Episcopal Church in the